Stable CRAN version

 devtools::install_github("r-lib/covr")

 The package is maintained by the r-lib team and works with any testing framework including testthat, RUnit, or custom test setups.
+Once installed, you can start measuring coverage immediately from any package directory without additional configuration files.

 library(covr)